workingDog/scalaczml/readme.md

 Using [SBT](http://www.scala-sbt.org/), just type "sbt package" to generate a jar file that you can then include in your project.
 The jar file will be in the directory:
- ".../target/scala-2.11/scalaczml_2.11-1.0.jar"
+ ".../target/scala-2.11/sbt-0.13/scalaczml-1.0.jar"

 ## Documentation

-To generate the scalaczml API documentation, type "sbt doc".
-The documentation will be generated in /target/sbt-0.13/api directory. scalaczml follows closely reference 2 documentation.
+To generate the ScalaCZML API documentation, type "sbt doc".
+The documentation will be generated in /target/sbt-0.13/api directory. **ScalaCZML** mostly follows reference 2 documentation.

 ## Example use